GenieFramework/Genie.jl/README.md

 SearchLight builds on top of existing powerful Julia data manipulation libraries, DBI and DataFrames.
 For now it only supports Postgres but support for other DBI enabled backends (MySQL, SQLite) should be very easy to add.

 ### Models
 Genie makes it simple to define powerful logical wrappers around your data by extending the `Genie.AbstractModel` type.
-By following a few straightforward conventions, your app's models enherit a wealth of features for validating, persisting, accessing and relating models.
+By following a few straightforward conventions, your app's models inherit a wealth of features for validating, persisting, accessing and relating models.

 ```julia
 type Package <: Genie.AbstractModel